-On Chandigarh's famous Rock Garden creator Nek Chand first death anniversary, here's a look at some of the facts of the legendary artist who spent 18 years building a garden made out of scraps.
+On Chandigarh's famous Rock Garden creator Nek Chand second death anniversary, here's a look at some of the facts of the legendary artist who spent 18 years building a garden made out of scraps.

 >> Nek Chand was the most-exhibited Indian artist ever with his creations being part of leading cities like Paris, London, New York, Washington DC, and Berlin, and numerous books in different languages being written about him.
 He had been offered the honorary citizenship in various countries.